dmurphyoz/SynologyGitUsability/README.md

 After configuring Git on synology this will make it easier to work with.

-To learn how to configure it look at the following excellent article by @walkerjeffd  [https://gist.github.com/walkerjeffd/374750c366605cd5123d](url)
+To learn how to configure it look at the following excellent article by @walkerjeffd  [Github GIST article](https://gist.github.com/walkerjeffd/374750c366605cd5123d)

 Thank you to @walkerjeffd.